Ramav245/spaceInvaders/README.md

 # spaceInvaders
 I have created the project using a tutorial from freecodecamp on youtube.
 All music is not mine.
-I have created the artwork myself.
+I take all credit for the artwork(except the background picture).